simonlewin/nc-fun-promises-playground/README.md

 If you have got up to here...
 CONGRATULATIONS!
 Time to take a break and make a brew :).

-## Additional Challenges
+## Extra Challenges

 1. Refactor challenges 1, 2 and 3 into flexible/reusable functions.

-2. Promisifying an existing callback function
+2. Head over to the `extra-challenges/promisification.js`.
+There you will see a classic async callback function `readSecretFile`.
+Without changing this original function, you should re-use it to make a new function, `promisifiedReadSecretFile`. `promisifiedReadSecretFile` should perform the same task but instead of using the callback pattern, returns the results in a `Promise`.

-e.g. setTimeout, http request, fs.readFile
+Keep track of your progress by running `npm test`!

-- update task 5 to use https://github.com/sindresorhus/ora to log what is happening during the execution of the code
+3. Update task 5 to use [a loading spinner package](https://github.com/sindresorhus/ora) to log what is happening during the execution of the code.